DanielWep/Intune-ConfigProfiles-AVD-Optimization/readme.md

 |Allow widgets|Not allowed|
 |Manage Preview Builds|Disable Preview builds|

-> [!NOTE] The settings for chat icon and widgets are effective only on Windows 11.
+> The settings for chat icon and widgets are effective only on Windows 11.

 ## Where is the option "gpupdate /force"?